 Multicutural Studies included in the Gale Virtual Reference Library:

 Provides historical and current information on African American politics, society and culture.

-Provides analysis of the economic, political, sociological, historical, literary, and philosophical issues related to Americans of African descent.
+Provides analysis of the economic, political, sociological, historical, literary, and philosophical issues

 The Gale encyclopedia of multicultural America contains 152 original essays (about 8,000-12,000 words each) on specific minority and ethnic groups in the U.S., with an emphasis on culture in addition to information on historical background and settlement patterns.

-The Encyclopedia of the World's Minorities is a three-volume, A-Z encyclopedia, with some 600 essay entries that provide quick and clearly written introductions to minority groups and the themes and concepts that help readers to understand the issues.
+A-Z encyclopedia, with some 600 essay entries that provide quick and clearly written introductions to minority groups and the themes and concepts that help readers to understand the issues.
 Entries, ranging from 1,000 to 5,000 words, fall into four main categories: Minority, Topical, Biographical, and Country.

 An extensive collection of criticism and reference works, including full-text literary journals and resources for over 14,000 authors.
 Includes cross-searchable fulltext databases for several periods, including: African-American poetry 1760-1900 and Twentieth-century African-American poetry.